221443/udemy-typescript/README.md

 # run the compiled js code
 node index.js

+# initialisation of the tsc
+tsc --init // after the initialisation you can check the new tsconfig.json file and edit the config of the tsc tsc // now no need to specify the file to compile, because the whole rootDir from tsconfig.json is compiled tsc -w // sets the tsc into the watch mode, that compiles everytime the change is detected

 ## Transpiling = (High → High) Translating between high-level languages

 **Examples:** TypeScript → JavaScript, JSX → JavaScript, SASS → CSS